orange-cloudfoundry/terraform-provider-cloudfoundry/README.md

 - **env_var**: *(Optional, default: `NULL`)* Add any variable you want to the app environment.
 - **no_blue_green_restage**: *(Optional, default: `false`)* If set to `true` no blue green restage will be performed (it will restart the app).
 - **no_blue_green_deploy**: *(Optional, default: `false`)* If set to `true` no blue green deployment will be performed.

+**Note**:
+- Cloud controller doesn't support multipart upload this actually mean that an intermediate file need to be created containing the request and data (this is actually the current behaviour from cli)
+- When retrieving source from a zip file url the stream will be passed directly
+- When retrieving source from a tgz/tar file url this will be converted as zip directly from the stream
+- When retrieving source from a git repo a folder will be created containing source before push them
+- A git repo fetch data only for the branch or tag with a depth of 1, if a commit hash is set everything from repo will be fetched before force to commit (this mean that passing a commit hash will make things slower)

 #### Data source